National Hormone and Pituitary Program (NHPP): Information for People Treated with Pituitary Human Growth Hormone (Comprehensive Report)

 Bethesda, MD 20892-2560

-The website www.niddk.nih.gov provides additional information about hGH and CJD.
-The website is updated when we get new information.
+This website is updated when we get new information, including new reports of CJD.
 We will mail updates in the future only when there is major new information.
 Some examples would be

 - Development of a licensed diagnostic test for non-symptomatic CJD

 - Development of preventive therapy or treatment for CJD

 The Creutzfeldt-Jakob Disease Foundation, Inc. (cjdfoundation.org) was created in 1993 by two families who lost relatives to CJD and the neurologist who treated their family members.
 This nonprofit corporation seeks to promote awareness of CJD through research and education and to reach out to people who have lost loved ones to this illness.
 For information on CJD from the NIH, see https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Fact-Sheets/Creutzfeldt-Jakob-Disease-Fact-Sheet.

 The Human Growth Foundation (HGF) (www.hgfound.org) is a nonprofit organization concerned with children’s growth disorders and adult GH deficiency.
 The HGF has information available online and through its toll-free number, 1-800-451-6434.
 The HGF also supports an Internet mailing list to help the exchange of information about adult GH deficiency and adult GH replacement therapy.

 How can I help with the follow-up study?